jonatanskogsfors/librix/README.md

 An library catalog for home use.
 Modeled to look like I remember Dynix from my childhood.

 ## Goals
-The goals of the project falls into two groups, a practical and a knowlede based.
+The goals of the project falls into two groups, practical and a knowlede based.

 Practical goals:
 * Create a catalog for my home collections of books, movies, music and games.